Published on January 29, 2020

 I’m glad to come to Owensboro Health to offer this kind of care.
 This specialty has been my life’s work, and I’m looking forward to helping families throughout the region with their most special deliveries.

-Dr. Thomas Tabb, MD is a board-certified physician specializing in obstetrics and gynecology, with subspecialty certification in maternal-fetal medicine, practicing with Owensboro Health’s One Health medical group.
+Dr. Thomas Tabb, MD is a board-certified physician specializing in obstetrics and gynecology, with subspecialty certification in maternal-fetal medicine, practicing with Owensboro Health Medical Group.

 This column originally appeared in the Owensboro Messenger-Inquirer.